Table of Contents

 Django console crontab page

-If you change the crontab entry in the database and don't change the CELERY_BEAT_SCHEDULE as well, that schedule will be restored if/when you restart SWIRL.
+If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule will be restored when SWIRL restarts.

 Service Startup & Daemonization